-> - Cut power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Take off the thermostat and check the wiring.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?